Frequently Asked Questions

 Q – Will the project be required to comply with the CEQA environmental review process?

 A – Yes.
 In addition, the project will be required to comply with requirements of the National Environmental Policy Act (NEPA) in order to receive state and federal funding for parts of the project.
+NEPA compliance must be consistent with the requirements of the various federal agencies that may provide funding for part of the project.

 Q – What permits will be required for the project?